Best in Show (film): Production

 Filming took place in Vancouver and Los Angeles.
 In a 2000 interview, Christopher Guest reflected, "Originally, we thought it would be easier to go to an actual dog show and film there, but nobody would let us do that."
 Eugene Levy adds that, "We actually had to stage our own dog show.
 And that's where the nightmare started.
 We literally had to put everything together from scratch, get somebody to organize the whole show, get the dogs in, find trainers and so forth."

 The greater part of the film was improvised by the actors, with little to no planning.
-60 hours of footage were filmed, as was the case with Guest's previous mockumentary Waiting for Guffman.
+Sixty hours of footage were filmed, as was the case with Guest's previous mockumentary Waiting for Guffman.
 Levy said, "There is a much wider appeal for this movie than for Waiting for Guffman, which was a funny movie and a funny premise but not as accessible as this film, which is more mainstream.
 People just love dogs."
+Waiting for Guffman premiered on the festival circuit, and a few months later in early 1997, played to just roughly 50 theaters in the United States.
+It was distributed by Sony's arthouse division Sony Pictures Classics, while this film was distributed by the more commercial Warner Bros.
+Pictures, and played in 497 theaters.

 Reception

 Best in Show received critical acclaim.
-The film has a 93% approval rating on Rotten Tomatoes, based on 115 reviews, with an average rating of 7.5/10.
-The website's critical consensus reads, "A fine example of writer/director/star Christopher Guest's gift for improv comedy, Best in Show boasts an appealingly quirky premise and a brilliantly talented cast."
-The film also has a score of 78 out of 100 on Metacritic, based on 33 critics, indicating "generally favorable reviews."
+The film has a 93% approval rating on Rotten Tomatoes, based on 118 reviews with an average rating of 7.5/10.
+The website's critical consensus reads, "A fine example of writer/director/star Christopher Guest's gift for improvisation comedy, Best in Show boasts an appealingly quirky premise and a brilliantly talented cast."
+The film also has a score of 78 out of 100 on Metacritic, based on 33 critics, indicating "generally favorable" reviews.
 It won American, British, and Canadian Comedy Awards.
-The film is number 38 on Bravo's "100 Funniest Movies."
-A 2022 review of the best comedy films of the 21st century [sic] ranked this as first.
+The film is number 38 on Bravo's "100 Funniest Movies".
+A 2022 Rolling Stone review of the best comedy films of the 21st century ranked this as first.
+In June 2025, the film ranked number 57 on The New York Times' list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 117.
+In July 2025, it ranked number 80 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 The film opened to a weekend gross of $413,436 to 13 theatres with an average of $31,802 per theater.
 After opening to a total of 497 theaters, the film ended its run with a domestic total of $18,715,392.
 The foreign gross of $2,074,164 brought its total gross revenue to $20,789,556.